Mechatronics

 Description

 The interdisciplinary M.Sc.
-Mechatronics combines Electrical Engineering and Information Technology, Precision Mechanics, Mechanical Engineering and Informatics, aiming at designing and producing integrated mechanical-electronic systems with automated and intelligent functions.
+Mechatronik combines Electrical Engineering and Information Technology, Precision Mechanics, Mechanical Engineering and Informatics, aiming at designing and producing integrated mechanical-electronic systems with automated and intelligent functions.
 Through the Advanced Design Project, the programme is at the same time particularly practical and research-oriented.
 The programme offers the choice of many elective subjects and/or the selection of an area of specialisation.
 It is possible to spend entire semesters in a foreign country.
 For the setup of the personal examination and study plans, the integrated mentor system provides guidance and support.

 Study Regulations with Semester Course and Examination Schedule